moyix/ptrml/README.md

 collect examples of pointers and non-pointers.

 The script `nn.py` uses Tensorflow to train a neural network and then validate its accuracy.
+You will need Tensorflow 2 and Keras to run it.
 To train:

 ```
 python nn.py train